 It seems & feels like I have SO VERY MUCH on the go.
 I work full time, and they keep giving me new and more complicated tasks.
 I’m also building this blog you are currently reading.
-And of course, I’m a wife & Mother.
-Not to mention all the normal adult stuff that we all do like cleaning the house, cooking, paying bills etc.
+And of course, I’m a wife & Mother and we are expecting again.
+Not to mention all the normal adult stuff that we all do like cleaning the house, cooking, paying bills

 At any given point in my day, I have at least 100 thoughts bouncing around in my head.

-Our minds keep going with the flow without too much trouble.
+Our minds keep going with the flow usually without too much trouble.

 But if someone throws a rock into the middle of our stream it disturbs the water in multiple ways.
 If multiple someones through multiple rocks, we get some turbulence going.
 Our subconscious mind starts intruding on our conscious mind with everything its processing causing extra thoughts to pop up.
 Heaven help us, we have someone stick a rod in and intentionally mess with the flow.

 If the turbulence lasts a while or is strong enough we end up struggling to handle the shift in the waters.
 This causes overwhelm, and having too much or too long of an overwhelm leads inevitably to Mental Exhaustion.